Laser Cutting Processing Parameters Reference

 Mild Steel (Carbon Steel) - Cutting Parameters

-Note: These parameters assume good beam quality (M² < 1.5), clean nozzles, and standard material grades.
+Note: These parameters assume good beam quality (M^2 < 1.5), clean nozzles, and standard material grades.
 Higher-quality materials or better beam quality may allow faster speeds.
 Lower-grade materials may require slower speeds or higher power.
+Always verify with test cuts before production runs.

 Parameter Optimization Guide